onelogin/onelogin-oidc-node/2. Implicit Flow/README.md

 This sample app demonstrates how to authenticate users in single page apps and does not require any server side code.

+Note: Implicit flow is no longer recommended.
+Best practice is to use Auth Code Flow + PKCE.

 The sample makes use of a pure [Javascript OpenId Connect Client](https://github.com/IdentityModel/oidc-client-js).
 We have included a minified version of this client in `public/javascripts/oidc-client.min.js` or you can fetch the [latest version here](https://github.com/IdentityModel/oidc-client-js/tree/dev/dist).